michelled/weavly.org/src/activities/directions-anywhere-anytime.md

 relatedActivities:
   - What are directions to me
   - Dancing to the beat
-description: " In this activity, learners explore and practice directions."
+description: This activity helps learners explore and practice their directions.
 whatYouNeed: |-
   ### Tools